 What Are Your Thoughts??

 Editor’s note: When I was consulting as a project lead and client executive sponsor, 2 of my pet peeves were updated documentation as well as defined and tested business processes.
 And it never failed — where either, or both ,were lacking it was like a boat without a rudder.
-Not everyone could get onto the same page — and if someone left, well… good luck! (disclaimer: sometimes I smiled inwardly as I knew it meant I would be extended for the lack of documentation alone.)
+Not everyone could get onto the same page — and if someone left, well… good luck! (disclosure: sometimes I smiled inwardly as I knew it meant I would be extended for the lack of documentation alone.)
 When comparing the contracts I worked on in the 20+ years of consulting — based on the complexity of the project, without fail, every project that took the time to document (usually through a repository) as well as define business proceses ended below budget, was completed early, and had a higher level of customer satisfaction after the project was completed.

 ✔ Based on your own experiences, have you been able see a difference with good documentation as well as defined and documented business processes?